Momir94/Quant-Finance-/README.md

 The analysis presented in the master thesis titled Portfolio Optimization: Acknowledging the Practical Value of Markowitz's Theory has been based on the following notebooks:
 Modeling Market Volatility_GARCH(1,1), Modeling Market Volatility_EWMA&VIX, Calculate Weights and Portfolio Analysis.

 Random Walk notebook has been considered but not included in the study since the primary focus was on minimum variance portfolios.
-The abstract of the paper is offered below, while the full access is available upon request.

 ABSTRACT